 We are not accepting international medical graduates for this program in the current application cycle.

 The Department of Medicine at the Hospital of the University of Pennsylvania and the Department of Dermatology co-sponsor a combined Internal Medicine/Dermatology Residency Training Program.
 This program is approved by both the American Board of Internal Medicine and the American Board of Dermatology.
 It is a five-year training program that allows residents to train simultaneously in internal medicine and dermatology, leading to board eligibility in both.
 The goal of the program is to train leaders in academic medicine with a focus on complex medical dermatology.
 The first year is training in internal medicine, the second year is training in dermatology, and years three to five each include six months of internal medicine and six months of dermatology.
 This program will provide an opportunity for those dermatology applicants who are interested in expanding their medical training.
 It is suited for individuals interested in an academic career focused on the care of complex medical dermatology patients or in a subspecialty area of medical dermatology.
-The five years of curriculum has been designed jointly by the Departments of Medicine and Dermatology under the direction of Dr. Todd Barton and Dr. Victoria Werth.
+The five years of curriculum has been designed jointly by the Departments of Medicine and Dermatology under the direction of Dr. Todd Barton, Dr. Victoria Werth, Dr. Misha Rosenbach, and Dr. Robert Micheletti.

 - An application to the combined Internal Medicine/Dermatology Residency training program